CodeYourFuture/curriculum/content/js1/blocks/assertions/index.md

 3. third argument - `formatAs12HourClock("08:00")` - this value will get substituted into the message string at the first "%s"

-4. 4th argument - `"20:00"` - this value will get substituted into the message string at the second "%s"
+4. fourth argument - `"20:00"` - this value will get substituted into the message string at the second "%s"

 We can tidy up the assertion even further.
 As we’re repeating the same expressions, we can store their result in variables with meaningful names so we can reuse them: